-- 1) Develop an understanding of isolation policies, application to specific diseases, and the pathophysiology which drives the appropriate isolation technique. - 2) Understand the common healthcare-associated infections that present in inpatients, the risk factors that can increase the likelihood of these complications, and the data supporting various prevention techniques. - 3) Understand the various bioterrorism agents, the risks of transmission, and emergency preparedness programs.

-- 3) 2nd year ID fellows will have a more sophisticated understanding of antimicrobial stewardship including cost data and will bring clinical correlation to the table in infection control and stewardship meetings. - Professionalism: Fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.
+- 1) Develop an understanding of isolation policies, application to specific diseases, and the pathophysiology which drives the appropriate isolation technique. - 2) Understand the common healthcare-associated infections that present in inpatients, the risk factors that can increase the likelihood of these complications, and the data supporting various prevention techniques. - 3) Understand the various bioterrorism agents, the risks of transmission, and emergency preparedness programs. - 3) 2nd- year ID fellows will have a more sophisticated understanding of antimicrobial stewardship including cost data and will bring clinical correlation to the table in infection control and stewardship meetings. - Professionalism: Fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.

-Competencies: The fellow is expected to demonstrate 1) interest and attention to principles of patient safety, 2) recognition of the role of the physician and indicate this by attending committee meetings and 3) appropriate interactions with colleagues and staff.
+1) interest and attention to principles of patient safety, 2) recognition of the role of the physician and indicate this by attending committee meetings and 3) appropriate interactions with colleagues and staff.

-- 1) Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients, their families and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and on-going professional development. - 2) Demonstrate a willingness to put patient welfare above their own when contributing to decisions about interventions and in reporting outbreaks. - Interpersonal and Communication Skills: Fellows must demonstrate interpersonal and communication skills that result in effective information exchange and teaming with patients, patients' families, and professional associates and trainees.
+1) Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients, their families and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and ongoing professional development.

+2) Demonstrate a willingness to put patient welfare above their own when contributing to decisions about interventions and reporting outbreaks.

+• Interpersonal and Communication Skills: Fellows must demonstrate interpersonal and communication skills that result in effective information exchange and teaming with patients, patients' families, and professional associates and trainees.

-Competencies: The ID fellow is expected to 1) communicate effectively with physicians, other health professionals and health-related agencies, and 2) work effectively as a member and leader of a health care team.
+1) communicate effectively with physicians, other health professionals and health-related agencies, and 2) work effectively as a member and leader of a health care team.

-- 1) As part of the infection control and prevention team, the ID fellow will communicate effectively with other physicians, hospital administrators and co-workers regarding isolation, appropriate infection control procedures, and other policies - 2) Communicate effectively regarding formulary restrictions and optimal antimicrobial choices and will successfully negotiate difficult encounters unaided. - 3) Work as part of the infection control and hospital epidemiology team and will engage in shared decision making.
+1) As part of the infection control and prevention team, the ID fellow will communicate effectively with other physicians, hospital administrators and co-workers regarding isolation, appropriate infection control procedures, and other policies

+- 2) Communicate effectively regarding formulary restrictions and optimal antimicrobial choices and will successfully negotiate difficult encounters unaided. - 3) Work as part of the infection control and hospital epidemiology team and will engage in shared decision-making.

-System-Based Practice: Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.
+• System-Based Practice: Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.

-Competencies: The fellow is expected to 1) work effectively in the health care delivery setting and system at his/her clinic site, 2) coordinate patient care within the health care system and 3) work in interprofessional teams to enhance patient safety and improve patient care quality.
+1) work effectively in the healthcare delivery setting and system at his/her clinic site, 2) coordinate patient care within the healthcare system and 3) work in interprofessional teams to enhance patient safety and improve patient care quality.

-- 1) Demonstrate competence in interacting with multidisciplinary team members including social services, nursing, and pharmacy. - 2) Demonstrate an understanding of the complex interactions between multiple agencies, partner with other organizations as appropriate to act on improvement opportunities in the health care system, practice within external regulations, support patient safety initiatives and conserve resources. - 3) 2nd year ID fellows will play a greater role in decision-making and demonstrate leadership and cooperative management with particular attention to patient safety and quality initiatives. - Practice-Based Learning and Improvement: Fellows must be able to investigate and evaluate their patient care practices, appraise and assimilate scientific evidence, and improve their patient care practices based on constant self-evaluation and lifelong learning.
+- 1) Demonstrate competence in interacting with multidisciplinary team members including social services, nursing, and pharmacy. - 2) Demonstrate an understanding of the complex interactions between multiple agencies, partner with other organizations as appropriate to act on improvement opportunities in the health care system, practice within external regulations, support patient safety initiatives and conserve resources. - 3) 2nd- year ID fellows will play a greater role in decision-making and demonstrate leadership and cooperative management with particular attention to patient safety and quality initiatives. - Practice-Based Learning and Improvement: Fellows must be able to investigate and evaluate their patient care practice, appraise and assimilate scientific evidence, and improve their patient care practices based on constant self-evaluation and lifelong learning.

-Competencies: Fellows are expected to develop skills and habits to be able to 1) locate, appraise and assimilate evidence from scientific studies, expert opinion and professional judgment Germaine to the issues and questions raised during the rotation, 2) use information technology to optimize learning and 3) participate in the education of patients, families, students, residents and other health professionals regarding infection control, isolation, prevention and stewardship principles.
+Competencies: Fellows are expected to develop skills and habits to be able to 1) locate, appraise and assimilate evidence from scientific studies, expert opinion and professional judgment Germaine to the issues and questions raised during the rotation, 2) use information technology to optimize learning and 3) participate in the education of patients, families, students, residents and other health professionals regarding infection control and prevention, isolation policies and stewardship principles.